ibm-cloud-docs/cis/fields-and-expressions.md

 * a comparison operator - `eq`
 * a value - `"www.example.com"`

 Not all conditions have the same structure.
-Additional examples using different structures are discussed in the next section.
+Other examples that use different structures are discussed in the next section.

 ### Comparison operators
 {: #comparison-operators}